Lesterpaintstheworld/terminal-velocity/demande.md

    - Military aspects, technical details, artistic questions, and unrelated personal conflicts are out of scope.
 ## Objective for Evaluation Agent

+## Action Statement
+Analyze the `demande.md` file to identify and document gaps in the current economic interaction strategies between Cipher and key characters (Isabella Torres, Nova, and Marcus Reynolds).
+Propose enhancements to improve clarity and effectiveness in their collaboration, ensuring these recommendations align with the overarching narrative themes.

 ### Action Statement
 Analyze the `demande.md` file to identify and document gaps in the communication protocols concerning the economic framework interactions, specifically focusing on the interactions between Cipher and key characters (Isabella Torres, Nova, and Marcus Reynolds), and propose enhancements to improve clarity and effectiveness in agent collaboration.